 The one Jewell in the crown of North Creake, has to be the control Tower, purchased by private owners, it has undergone a painstaking transformation being refurbished and turned into a Bed and Breakfast.
 Modernised inside, it remains one of the better preserved buildings on the site.

 To the south of the site, a memorial has recently been erected by the Airfield’s of Britain Conservation Trust, as a lasting tribute to not only the 17 crews who never returned, but to all those who served at RAF North Creake during the latter days of World War Two.
+More recently, a new memorial has been erected listing those who never returned to North Creake from both 199 and 171 Sqns.
+A stunning memorial it has as its centre piece a Stirling in flight and is a fitting tribute to all those who served here.

 North Creake is certainly a gem for those wishing to see airfield architecture first hand, and if you desire, the chance to stay inside a tower that would have played a big part in Britain’s attack on Nazi Germany.